neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 - `-k` selects a test to run
 - `--timeout=0` disables our default timeout of 300s (see `setup.cfg`)
 - `--preserve-database-files` to skip cleanup
+- `--out-dir` to produce a JSON with the recorded test metrics

 # What performance tests do we have and how we run them